 Fat soluble vitamins are Vitamins A, D, E, K

-Give NSAIDS, Corticosteroids, drugs for Bipolar, Cephalosporins, and Sulfanomides WITH food.
+Give NSAIDS, Corticosteroids, drugs for Bipolar, Cephalosporins, and Sulfonamides WITH food.

 Ativan is the treatment of choice for status epilepticus

-When using a bronchodilator inhaler in conjuction with a glucocorticoid inhaler, administer the bronchodilator first
+When using a bronchodilator inhaler in conjunction with a glucocorticoid inhaler, administer the bronchodilator first

 Theophylline increases the risk of digoxin toxicity and decreases the effects of lithium and Dilantin